VonHeikemen/ts-enable.nvim/README.md

 ## Notes

+### What is treesitter?

+Here I'll give you a summary.
+For more details you can read this: [Treesitter in Neovim](https://vonheikemen.github.io/learn-nvim/feature/treesitter.html).

+The main purpose of treesitter is to read the source code of a file and turn that into a data structure.
+Why?
+Because it's easier to extract information from structured data than plain text.
+And what do **we** do with this data thing?
+Us, casual Neovim users, we do nothing.
+Neovim mantainers and plugin authors are the ones implementing the features **we** will use.

+Language support is where things get interesting.
+Treesitter is not a miracle silver bullet that supports every programming language.
+We add support for a language by installing the appropiate "treesitter parser," which is the component that deals with the specific syntax of language.

 ### ts-enable.nvim is not strictly needed

 If you don't mind having a bit of code in your personal configuration, you could skip `ts-enable.nvim` entirely.
 Just install treesitter parsers ahead of time and mantain your own autocommand with the features you want to enable.